-Memories of financial crisis fade
+Memories of financial crisis fading as risks rise

 Washington – — Six years after the collapse of Lehman Brothers, the lessons of the financial crisis may already be fading from collective memory.